keithalewis/umf/si.md

 	\int_0^t \Xi_s\,dX_s = \xi(X_{t\wedge b} - X_{t\wedge a}).
 $$
-A technical detail is that we can't effectively trade on information that becomes avaialable exactly at time $a$.
+A technical detail is that we can't effectively trade on information that becomes available exactly at time $a$.
 Define $\AA_{a-} = \cup_{t < a}\AA_t$ and require $\xi$ to be $\AA_{a-}$ measurable.

 __Exercise__. _If $(\Xi_t)$ has a left limit at $u$ then $\Xi_u$ is $\AA_{u-}$ measurable_.